The Peninsula New York: Maxim's de Paris

 Goldman was negotiating to lease the property to developer William Zeckendorf Jr. by mid-1985.
 An investment group headed by Arthur Cohen began negotiating to lease the hotel from Goldman.
 The European banks were not willing to sell the Gotham at a substantial loss, so the negotiations took 18 months.
 In July 1986, the Texas-based Pratt Hotel Corporation; the Southmark Corporation, which owned a stake in Pratt Hotels; and a group of investors including Goldman, Cohen, and Zeckendorf agreed to buy the hotel from the European banks for $35 million.
 Goldman would own a 46 percent stake in the hotel; Pratt and Southmark would own a 33 percent stake; and Zeckendorf, Cohen, and their partners would own 21 percent.
 In exchange, the European banks were indemnified against all unresolved liens on the property, and the banks ended their involvement with the hotel.

 Further details of the project were announced in October 1986.
 Pratt planned to spend $40 million to complete the renovation.
-The hotel would be rebranded Maxim's de Paris Suite Hotel, an outpost of Parisian restaurant Maxim's.
+The hotel would be rebranded Hotel Maxim's de Paris, an outpost of Parisian restaurant Maxim's.
 This was part of a naming-rights deal that Pratt Hotels had signed with Pierre Cardin in 1984.
 Ivan Boesky offered to buy the hotel for $45 million, but Pratt Hotels CEO Jack Pratt refused, citing the hotel's "prime Manhattan location".
 Work resumed in August 1986.
-Goldman and Pratt planned to remove some of Nova Park's modifications, including the decorations, which they deemed to be too gaudy.
+Goldman and Pratt planned to remove some of Nova-Park's modifications, including the decorations, which they deemed to be too gaudy.
 Instead, the hotel was to have 300 units, two bars, and two restaurants.
 A new kitchen and two elevators for room service were also installed.
 Hirsch Bedner Associates designed the renovation.
 Pratt's existing agreement with Cardin would give the latter a royalty payment amounting to 1.5 percent of the hotel's gross revenues, which would amount to almost $500,000 for Cardin in the hotel's opening year.
 The other co-owners, particularly Goldman, expressed skepticism about the value of the Maxim's name.
 Goldman had acceded to the Maxim's agreement by early 1987, on the condition that Cardin not receive any royalty payments unless the hotel made a profit in its first two years.